mhenderson-so/haproxyctl/README.md

 # haproxyctl

-HAProxyCTL is a small Golang library for retriving the control settings from a haproxy instance over HTTP.
+HAProxyCTL is a small Golang library for retriving the control settings from a haproxy instance over HTTP (not over a Unix socket, as other projects do), using HAProxy's built-in stats web interface.

 It is used for querying remote HAProxy instances, and can send server actions such as putting a server into maintenance, or disabling health checks.

-For details about usage, including commands, see the [GoDoc documentation below](#godoc-documentation-haproxyctl).
+For details about usage, including commands, see the [GoDoc documentation](https://godoc.org/github.com/mhenderson-so/haproxyctl/cmd/haproxyctl).

 <!-- TOC -->